Red Wine Black Forest Pound Cake

 To Make the Stabilized Whipped Cream:

-3. Mix at a medium pace with a ballon whisk or in the bowl of your mixer for 1-2 minutes, or until very soft peaks form.
+3. Mix at a medium pace with a large ballon whisk or in the bowl of your stand mixer for 1-2 minutes, or until very soft peaks form.

 4. Add the gelatin/water mixture to the soft peaks and continue mixing on high speed (or keep working that balloon whisk!) for another 30-40 seconds.